tomaswolf/gerrit-gitblit-plugin/README.md

 be [stable](https://gerrit-documentation.storage.googleapis.com/Documentation/2.10.1/dev-plugins.html#API) across minor version number increments, a plugin built against 2.9.1 also works with Gerrit 2.9, and one built against 2.10.1 should also work with 2.10.

+> If your running Gerrit 2.11 or newer, you might want to check whether the official plugin fulfills your needs.
+(To find a pre-built official plugin,
+> go to the [Gerrit CI server](https://ci.gerritforge.com/), find the "Plugin-gitblit" job matching your Gerrit version, click the link, and download
+> the jar from "Last Successful Artifacts".)

 ## Motivation

 The basic reason for doing this was to adapt the official plugin to work with a modern Gerrit (v2.9 or newer) and a modern GitBlit (v1.6.2).
+This was done at a time when Gerrit 2.9 and 2.10 were the current Gerrit releases, and the official plugin just didn't work well.

-The official plugin is a bit dated by now.
+The official plugin was a bit dated by then.
 Luca described his integration in a [slideshow](http://www.slideshare.net/lucamilanesio/gitblit-plugin-for-gerrit-code-review).
-Basically, this Gerrit-GitBlit plugin depends on a hacked version of Apache Wicket (classloading in UI), and on a hacked version of Apache Rome (classloading in RSS feeder).
-Additionally, it only works with a specially hacked version of GitBlit 1.4.0.
-In particular, Luca moved all the static resources in GitBlit into a "/static" subdirectory so that they'd be accessible by the standard Gerrit plugin mechanism, which does handle this directory specially.
+Basically, this Gerrit-GitBlit plugin depended on a hacked version of Apache Wicket (classloading in UI), and on a hacked version of Apache Rome (classloading in RSS feeder).
+Additionally, it only worked with a specially hacked version of GitBlit 1.4.0.
+In particular, Luca had moved all the static resources in GitBlit into a "/static" subdirectory so that they'd be accessible by the standard Gerrit plugin mechanism, which does handle this directory specially.

-This works more or less, but has a number of problems:
+This worked more or less, but had a number of problems:

-* The official plugin doesn't produce branch graphs.
+* The official plugin didn't produce branch graphs.
 That's [Gerrit bug 2942](https://code.google.com/p/gerrit/issues/detail?id=2942).
-* It somehow doesn't serve the Flash copy-paste helper.
+* It somehow didn't serve the Flash copy-paste helper.
-* GitBlit 1.4.0 produces diagrams and graphs using the Google charts API, making requests to Google.
+* GitBlit 1.4.0 produced diagrams and graphs using the Google charts API, making requests to Google.
 * RSS feeds didn't work for me.
-* The official plugin sets the base path for GitBlit to Gerrit's git directory.
+* The official plugin set the base path for GitBlit to Gerrit's git directory.
 It should point somewhere else.
-* Using a specially hacked GitBlit jar hosted at an apparently non-browseable Maven repository at GerritForge is a lock-in that
+* Using a specially hacked GitBlit jar hosted at an apparently non-browseable Maven repository at GerritForge was a lock-in that
   I wanted to avoid.
 It means there's no reasonably easy path to get bug fixes in GitBlit since this fork of GitBlit was produced.
   I wanted to have a Gerrit-GitBlit plugin working with the latest standard official release of GitBlit from the standard official [GitBlit maven repo](http://gitblit.github.io/gitblit-maven/).